-Analysis | Internet service plans will soon come with ‘nutrition’ labels.
-It’s about time.
+Internet service plans will soon come with ‘nutrition’ labels.
+Here’s what you need to know.

 Rental costs: You may not frequently think about the box — or boxes — that bring you the Internet, but they might be costing you.
 Many Internet service providers charge customers monthly to rent their modems, routers, or both, but buying your own hardware (and maybe even selling it later) is often a better value.

-If there are other things you’d like these labels to highlight, or if you have an experience related to picking out broadband plans you want to share, you should think about filing a public comment for the agency to consider.
+And that may just be the start.
+Because the labels are based on a proposal from 2016, the FCC is openly seeking input about what other tidbits these labels should contain.
+If there are other things you’d like these labels to highlight, or if you have an experience related to picking out broadband plans you want to share, do us all a favor: think about filing a public comment for the agency to consider.

 Where will these labels live?

 For now, the FCC wants these labels to appear at “points of sale,” both online and in physical locations.
-And if the agency gets its way, these labels might actually look like the ones on the sides of cereal boxes.
-(At least, that’s what the examples they’ve shown off so far look like.)
+That way, you should have all the detail needed to really think things through before signing a contract.

 As always, though, the devil is in the details.

-In its notice of proposed rulemaking, the agency wonders aloud whether it should require Internet service providers, or ISPs, to supply hard copies of these labels.
+In its notice of proposed rulemaking, for example, the agency wonders whether it should require Internet service providers, or ISPs, to supply hard copies of these labels to customers in stores.
+Later, it floats the idea of including these labels in “bills or other communications about changes in service.”

+That list of questions goes on for a while.
 What about on websites?
+At a minimum, the agency says it will propose that companies “disclose the labels of any broadband service presented to consumers on an ISP’s website when a consumer browses service options,” but there are lots of fine details to work out beyond that.

-Should ISPs have to display the labels prominently, or can they hide them behind a link you’ll need to click on?
-How much disclosure is too much, or not enough?
+Should these companies have to display the labels prominently, or can they hide them behind a link you’ll need to click on?
+Where else on those websites should the labels be displayed?
+Should the FCC require internet providers to optimize their websites so that search engines can more easily find those labels?

-Those are the kinds of details that will need to be ironed out over the next few months, and the FCC is open to hearing what you think.
+Those are the kinds of practical matters that will need to be ironed out over the next few months.
+And as with the contents of these labels, the FCC is open to hearing your opinions on where they should go.

 Will these help me save money on my Internet service?